upcontent/UpContent-Marketing/content/post/trendspottr-vs-upcontent.md

 ### Date Range
 UpContent allows you to search content from the last 24 hours, last 7 days, or last 30 days.

-As far as trendspottr goes, there does not appear to be a date range.
+On trendspottr, there does not appear to be a date range.
 Content is brought in solely based on whether it is trending or may begin to trend, regardless of when the content was created.

 ### Filtering
 UpContent layers two unique filters for searching content, Shareability and Influence, on top of determining the relevance and recency of the content.
 Shareability predicts and finds the content that has the best chances of being shared by your audience, which is very valuable when driving customer engagement.
 Influence serves you content that was produced by thought leaders and by the individuals/brands that people within an industry listen to.
 This is always great content to share and to consult when curating; plus, it can be a great way to discover new influencers within your industry.